Upstream Code Dependencies

 Question: What projects and libraries does my project depend on?

-The aim of this metric is to understand the number of code based dependencies embedded within a piece of open source software.
+The aim of this metric is to understand the number and types of code based dependencies embedded within a piece of open source software.
 This metric explicitly excludes infrastructure focused dependencies like databases and operating systems, which will be developed as a distinct metric.
 By extension, awareness of Upstream Code Dependencies enables a project to evaluate the health and sustainability of each dependency, using other CHAOSS metrics.

 The Upstream Code Dependency metric is aimed at understanding the code based dependencies which are required to build, test, or run a piece of software.
 The Upstream Code Dependency metric can help identify what projects, libraries, or versions my project directly or transitively depend on.